bitovi/academy/src/angular/5-creating-navigation/creating-navigation.md

 @highlight 1-13

 We now have a nice navigation for our users to change between views!
+Click between the nav items to see the UI change.